MattDekenah/cucumber_ui_testing_webdriverio/README.md

 This mini UI test example is built on top of [Cucumber Boilerplate](README-CB.md).

-It runs to check the selection of matching services from the venue service search page.
+It runs to check the selection of matching services from the venue service search page on Treatwell.

 See `src/features`, `src/steps` (excl. `templates`) and `src/page-objects`.